jobisnar/Advanced-Deep-Learning/README.md

 root_dir: directory for the dataset<br>
 shuffle: shuffles data when training<br>
 dataset: name of dataset<br>
+plot: set to True if you want to save sample semantic segmentation mask output of test set<br>
+in_channels: how many channels for input (3 for RGB)<br>
+save_dir: save directory for weights<br>

 def __init__(self, restore_weights_path = "", label_file = "segmentation_train.npy",